There are two types of Federal Direct Loans:

 - Complete the Supplemental Direct Loan Form.
 This is a fillable PDF which you will complete online.

 - Submit the completed Supplemental Direct Loan Form and your current SEP to your Financial Aid Office via their Drop Box.
-You will need to include a copy of a government picture ID in order for your loan to processed.
+You will need to include a copy of a government picture ID and a copy of your Social Security Card in order for your loan to be processed.